 Links for Living Waters Golf Outing is a charity golf outing and dinner at Mill Creek Golf Course to generate funding for Living Waters for the World.
 It includes 18 holes of golf with special games & prizes, a dinner for golfers & others wishing to participate, & drawings for items donated by local merchants and church members.

 FVPC Rummage Sale recycles, helps many in need, & raises money for missions.
 Generations work together for a wonderful result as most volunteers and many customers return back year after year.
-We start collecting donated items on July 25 and the Rummage Sale is the first full weekend of August.
-Contact Beth Jahoda at 630-549-0035 or email@example.com.
+We start collecting donated items on July 16th and the Rummage Sale is the last full weekend of July.
+Contact Linda King or John Bell.
 Look for sign-up sheets in April and join the team!.

 Other organizations supported by FVPC include CASA Kane County (Court Appointed Special Advocates for children), Heifer Project International (purchasing animals for families oversees), KIVA Micro Loans (online loans of $25 to people or businesses in need of funds), and Presbyterians for Earth Care (national eco-justice network).